Thanksgiving is next week, and we are so excited to share this flavorful new Pumpkin Praline Cake recipe with you!

 I garnished over the top and around the border with finely chopped pecans, and then finished things off with a large shell border (1M piping tip).

-We hope that you enjoy this ultra moist cake recipe as much as we have!
-The three cake layers bake up nice and tall, and are sturdy enough to hold up to fondant.
-Enjoy!
+The three pumpkin praline cake layers bake up nice and tall, and are sturdy enough to hold up to fondant.

 Pumpkin Praline Cake